kotcity/kotcity/CONTRIBUTING.md

 You should adhere to the Kotlin code guidelines for codes.
 Also, by submitting your work, you're agree to license your work under Apache License 2.0 for codes.

+## KotCity principles
+In order to make your code consistent with others, you should follow this principles to your works:
+1. Fast.
+Everything should be executed in short time possible, including world rendering.
+2. Simple.
+Anything shouldn't be executed by many steps, including the API.
+3. Natural.
+Everything should be realistically as possible without giving headaches.
+4. Flexible.
+Anything shouldn't specific certain conditions, including what platform can run the game and modularity.
+5. Control.
+Everything should be controlled by the player without disobeying another principles.

 ## Reporting security exploits
 Due to their nature, security exploits aren't reported using issue tracker.
 Please send them privately to kotcity at zoho dot com.